zaiisao/Documentation/en/Interactive Broadcast/dashboard_user_guide.md

 You can select a channel and time frame to view the usage (minutes) of your voice and video (SD, HD, and HD+) calls for all users.

 * **Total Audio Usage**: The total usage of voice calls.
 In the example, between 16 and 22 November 2018, the total usage of voice calls for the channel is 618,958 minutes.
-* **Total SD Video Usage**: The total usage of SD (resolution < 360p) video calls.
+* **Total SD Video Resolutions < 360P**: The total usage of SD (resolution < 360p) video calls.
 For billing purposes, the usage of SD video calls is incorporated into the usage of HD video calls.
-* **Total HD Video Usage**: The total usage of HD (360p ≤ resolution ≤ 720p) video calls.
+* **Total HD Video Resolutions ≤ 720**: The total usage of HD (360p ≤ resolution ≤ 720p) video calls.
 In the example, between 16 and 22 November 2018, the total usage of HD video calls for the channel is 145,964 minutes.
-* **Total HD+ Video Usage**: The total usage of HD+ (resolution > 720p) video calls.
+* **Total HD+ Video Resolutions > 720**: The total usage of HD+ (resolution > 720p) video calls.
 In the example, on 19 November 2018, the total usage of HD+ video calls for the channel is 1,328 minutes.

 > See [Pricing and Billing](https://docs.agora.io/en/Agora%20Platform/billing_faq).